 Australia has been at the forefront of concluding modern, comprehensive FTAs.
 Our FTAs aim to maximise tariff reductions for Australian exporters, open up services markets, and set rules to enhance trade and investment, reduce regulatory risk and support further liberalisation.

 As the Foreign Policy White Paper made clear, the continuing openness of the world economy is vital to our interests.
 Australia will work to resist protectionism and advocate for a global economy that delivers the lowest possible barriers to our trade and investment, including through modern free trade agreements.
-As a result, we will expand our network of FTAs to ensure that by 2020 we have agreements with countries that account for over 80 per cent of our trade.

-The Government is committed to transparency and maintaining a strongly consultative approach throughout these trade negotiations.
+The Government is committed to transparency and maintaining a highly consultative approach throughout these trade negotiations.
 This document summarises Australia's broad negotiating aims and approach and has been prepared to make it easier for business, civil society and individuals to access information on our trade negotiations with the European Union.